vbhalla/vbhalla.github.io/_posts/2019-06-10-Computer-Vision-CNNs.md

     )

 I now need to specify a loss function and an optimizer for my neural network.
-I chose cross entropy loss as according to the [documentation](http://pytorch.org/docs/stable/nn.html#loss-functions)
+I chose cross entropy loss according to the [documentation](http://pytorch.org/docs/stable/nn.html#loss-functions)

 >It is useful when training a classification problem with C classes.
 If provided, the optional argument weight should be a 1D Tensor assigning weight to each of the classes.
 This is particularly useful when you have an unbalanced training set.